amirahnasihah/backend-development/07-nodejs-and-sql/assignment4/README.md

 1. have access to Sequelize
 2. connect to database with Sequelize using instances
 3. define models or database schemas for tables: User and Post
+4. create association: One-To-Many association
-4. check the connection using authenticate() and sync() database
+5. check the connection using authenticate() and sync() database
-5. sql queries
+6. sql queries

 ```javascript
 const { Sequelize } = require('sequelize');